 Before they’re ready to buy, your prospects are looking for content that satisfies two key needs: education and evaluation.
 By providing educational information, you allow prospects to self-qualify your business and determine if they’d like to partner with you at some point.
 This relationship increases your brand awareness and thought leadership in the industry.
 By the time the visitor gets to the conversion step — typically an RFQ — buyers will be ready to make a decision, and potentially choose you with confidence.

 Whatever specs you provide, be as specific as possible whenever you can.
 Most buyers are more likely to cross you off their shortlist than to pick up the phone to clarify something.
 Learn what other aspects industrial buyers are evaluating manufacturers on in our eBook: How To Make It On The Industrial Buyer's Shortlist.

 How Can Manufacturers Learn About The Latest Trends?

 Digital marketing is a constantly shifting and evolving discipline.
 On top of that, there are new tools, best practices, technologies, and even economic shifts that affect businesses — there are seemingly endless things manufacturers need to stay on top of.
 Smart manufacturers partner with industrial marketing experts to help them navigate the marketing and sales trends.
 Manufacturing business owners also subscribe to newsletters for the latest tips and advice, check out different manufacturing conferences and events around the country, and take advantage of online learning platforms.
-Build your network and learn from other manufacturing experts — join our virtual event on May 13: How To Get More Leads For My Sales Teams.
+Build your network and learn from other manufacturing experts — join one our virtual events here.

 What Can Manufacturers Do Right Now To Increase Leads?